Thiebosh/M1_S2_parallele_distribue/README.md

     - from folder creation to file transfer
     - from file deletion to folder deletion
 - Execute tasks in their detection order (only one queue)

+Apply parallelization meccanisms:
+- Send tasks to thread pool with an asyncio queue (see next point)
+- Pass synchronize_directory, search_updates and any_removals asynchrones :
+    - while one is awaiting, the other (if called) can carry on
+    - sleep time does not cause unnecessary CPU load
+- cascading folders: waits for parent creation or deletion of all items
+- Securize concurrency executions by executing enqueue and unqueue operations in same "main thread" async loop
+- Add execution stop : workers stop simultaneously rather than after their sleeping time
+- Add synchronous sleeps between main thread and workers threads with "3 way handshake style" events,
+- Add try catch bocks : intercept what is needed, where is needed, and set events as needed,
+- Add time difference calculation to synchronize late workers with others

 **Step1 :**